vhscom/hyperdrive/README.md

 ### Issues

 Hyperdrive accepts any issue.
-Be it gratuitously worded, devoid of information or just plain dumb: all feedback is viewed as a gift and will treat it as such.
+Be it gratuitously worded, devoid of information or just plain dumb: all feedback should be perceived as a gift and treated as such.
 No question is stupid, even the stupid ones.

 ### Pull requests